GabeScott/standard-works-vault/General Conference/1976 October - You Never Know Who You May Save.md

 My dear brothers and sisters and friends, I am happy and grateful to be united with you again and pray that the Lord will sustain me as I speak to you today.

-Conference time always is a marvelous time!
-Conference is like a magic word that really transforms Salt Lake City and all other places where the words of the leaders of the Church are heard and read.
+Conference time always is a marvelous time! *Conference* is like a magic word that really transforms Salt Lake City and all other places where the words of the leaders of the Church are heard and read.

 General conference in great measure affects the daily lives of all those that are reached in person, in print, or through the wonders of modern communication.
 It symbolizes the great spiritual uplift and the importance of the Lord’s true church on earth, in accordance with the revelation given through Joseph Smith, the Prophet:

-“And let the work of the gathering be not in haste, nor by flight; but let it be done as it shall be counseled by the elders of the church at the conferences, according to the knowledge which they receive from time to time.”
-(D&C 58:56.)
+“And let the work of the gathering be not in haste, nor by flight; but let it be done as it shall be counseled by the elders of the church at the conferences, according to the knowledge which they receive from time to time.” ([[D&C 58.56|D&C 58:56]].)

 It is just six months ago today that I received my new calling, and although time does not permit me to tell you about the many wonderful blessings that have come to me and my family since that event, I do want to thank the Lord publicly for his kindness and mercy to us in our assignment in the Southeast Asia-Philippines area of the Church.